 Perhaps a tree fell in your yard during a storm, you cut a tree down because it was falling ill, you needed to make space for another structure, or you just wanted to bring in more light.
 Whatever the case may be, the tree may be gone, but a stump is left behind – and you’re left with a dilemma.
+Should you leave the stump or cut the stump?
 What is the best way to get rid of the tree stump?
 Should you grind the tree stump or remove it completely?

 Is It Better to Grind or Remove a Tree Stump?

 There’s no question about it – getting rid of left-behind tree stumps is a must.
-Tree stumps can be a serious hazard, and they can usher in unwanted pests and diseases that can infect other plant life.
+Tree stumps can be a serious hazard, and they can attract termites and other unwanted pests and diseases during the decaying process that can infect other plant life.
 Not to mention, tree stumps stick out like sore thumbs and detract from the aesthetic appeal of the landscape.

 When it comes to getting rid of tree stumps, you have two basic options: stump removal or stump grinding.
 A reputable tree service in your area will offer both options, so it’s up to you to decide which one is the best choice for tree stumps in your yard.
 Below, you’ll find an overview of both options so you can decide the best option for your situation.